Lisa Herzog

-Lisa Maria Herzog (born December 17, 1983 in Nuremberg) is a German philosopher and social scientist who works at the intersection of political philosophy and economic thought.
-On October 1, 2019, she began a professorship in philosophy at the Center for Philosophy, Politics and Economics at the University of Groningen in the Netherlands.
+Lisa Maria Herzog (born 17 December 1983) is a German philosopher and social scientist who works at the intersection of political philosophy and economic thought.
+On 1 October 2019 she began a professorship in philosophy at the Center for Philosophy, Politics and Economics at the University of Groningen in the Netherlands.
+In 2021, Herzog and Konrad Gilges were awarded the Hans Böckler Prize of the City of Cologne.